-An IATA accreditation is a seal of approval issued to qualified travel agents and cargo agents.
+An IATA accreditation is a seal of approval issued to qualified travel agents and cargo agents of the travel industry.
 Approximately 60,000 agents worldwide are accredited with an official IATA number by the issuing body, International Air Transport Association.
 Founded in 1945, this industry trade association represents approximately 280 airlines in 120 countries.

 Purpose of an IATA Number

 IATA simplifies worldwide business relationships between certified agents and airlines.
-A travel agent with full IATA accreditation receives a unique numerical identifier code that authorizes the sale of international and/or domestic airline tickets.
-It provides the agent with access to IATA billing, invoicing and settlement arrangements between the agent, airlines and transport providers.
+A travel agent with full IATA accreditation receives a unique numerical identifier code that authorizes the sale via credit card of international and/or domestic airline tickets.
+It provides the agent with access to IATA invoicing, billing and settlement plan arrangements between the agent, airlines and transport providers for air tickets.
+Without it, they can't issue airline tickets.

 How to Apply for an IATA Number